Observational tests in scale invariance II: gravitational lensing

 We have studied the nice case of JWST-ER1, but what about lensing by larger masses, such as galaxy clusters?
 As far as the mass variations are concerned, i.e., $u^3 \frac{dm}{du}$, we see that its ratio to the Einsteinian term $3 mu^2$ changes as $\frac{1}{3} \frac{dm}{m}\frac{u}{du}$.
 Thus, as the relative change of the mass $dm/m$ is independent of the mass (since $dm \sim m$), our conclusion applies to any mass, thus including clusters of galaxies.

-The deflection angle is essentially independent from scale invariant effects, as shown above.
-This result is consistent with the fact that an angle is a scale-invariant quantity as long as the cosmological evolution of the space-time is homogeneous and isotropic.
+The deflection angle in lensing systems is essentially independent of scale invariant effects, as shown above.
 The present detailed analysis demonstrates that the local inhomogeneity and anisotropy of the space-time created by a mass element in the scale invariant context introduce only minor differences in the light deflection as compared to standard GR.
 These effects are clearly not sufficient to account for the large mass difference observed in JWST-ER1 \citep{Dokkum23} between the masses from the lensing effect and from the observed luminosity.

-This confirms that the masses obtained by the lensing effect are a most remarkably model-independent result, in particular they are independent of scale invariant effects and on the cosmological models as long they are homogenous and isotropic.
+This confirms that the masses obtained by the lensing effect are most remarkably independent of scale invariant effects.
 This result in itself is a fundamental one: the geodesics of light in scale-invariance theory do not change with respect to standard GR assumptions.